Tinkerforge/doc/source/Hardware/Bricklets/Dual_Relay.rst

    :align: center
    :target: ../../_images/Bricklets/dual_relay_brickv.jpg

-Click on the Dual Relais tab and play around with the two relay buttons.
-You should hear the relay switching when toggeling the buttons.
+Play around with the two relay buttons, you should hear the relay switching when toggeling the buttons.

 After this you can go on with writing your own application.
 See :ref:`Interface and Coding <dualrelay_programming_interfaces>` section for the API of the Dual Relay Bricklet and examples in your programming language.